BlackZork/mqmgateway/README.md

 For a commercial-friendly license and support please see https://modmqttgw.zork.pl.
 You can find the commercial license terms in COMLICENSE.

+# Third-party licenses

+This software includes "A single-producer, single-consumer lock-free queue for C++" written by Cameron Desrochers.
+See license terms in LICENSE.md

 # Installation

 1. `git clone https://github.com/BlackZork/modbusmqttgw.git`